csc-training/GenieWebApp.jl/README.md

 chmod +x bin/server
 ```

-Next we need to create a new [Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/) for running the web server as a background process.
+Next, we need to create a new [Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/) for running the web server as a background process.

 ```bash
 screen -S genie
 ```

-On the new screen, let's execute `./bin/server` script to start a server.
+On the new screen, let's execute the`./bin/server` script to start a server.

 ```bash
 bin/server
 ```

 We can exit the screen by holding `Ctrl` and pressing `a` and then `d` key.
-We can retach the screen again by using `screen -r genie` command if we need to.
+We can retach the screen again by using the `screen -r genie` command if we need to.